labgem/PPanGGOLiN/docs/user/genomicContext.md

 `ppanggolin context -p pangenome.h5 --family families.txt`

-This will search the common connected components in the computed pangenome and export the result in a tsv file.

-In this case, you can give a pangenome without gene families representatives sequences.
+In this scenario, you can give a pangenome without gene families representatives sequences.
 This option is compatible with a pangenome computed with an external clustering (see the [cluster](./PangenomeAnalyses/pangenomeCluster.md) subcommand).

 ## Output format

 In case of you are using families ID, you will only have as output the `gene_context.tsv` file.
-In the other case, you use sequences, you will have another output file to report the alignment between sequences and pangenome families (see detail in align subcommand).
+In the other case, you use sequences, you will have another output file to report the alignment between sequences and pangenome families (see detail in [align subcommand](align.md#align-external-genes-to-a-pangenome)).

 There are 6 columns in `gene_context.tsv`.